Craft Beer vs Regular French Beer Difference: A Complete Guide

 Conclusion

-So, when you’re out shopping, remember that not all French beer is the same, and ‘craft’ means different things.
+So, when you’re out shopping, remember that understanding French beer vs craft beer helps because not all French beer is the same, and ‘craft’ means different things.
 A ‘brasserie artisanale’ often sticks to traditional styles, maybe with a Belgian twist, and is usually made by smaller, local places.
 ‘Brasserie craft,’ on the other hand, takes cues from American styles, often featuring bolder flavors and newer, sometimes wilder, recipes.
-Both have their place, and understanding these differences can help you pick the perfect brew for your taste.
+Both have their place, and understanding craft beer vs regular beer can help you pick the perfect brew for your taste.
 It’s exciting to see how France is embracing both its brewing past and its innovative future.

 Frequently Asked Questions